SvOlli/sorbus/doc/site/apple1.md

     - 2F0: print all characters
     - 280: detect CPU type (6502, 65C02 and 65816)

-Furthermore, it uses a terminal instead of Woz's video circuitry.
-So no blinking "@" as a cursor.
+Furthermore, it uses a terminal instead of trying to recreate Woz's video circuitry.
+So, no blinking "@" as a cursor.

 ## Meta-Keys